Georgi Dimitrov bibliography

 Georgi Dimitrov (June 18, 1882 – July 2, 1949) was a Bulgarian communist politician.
 He was the first communist leader of Bulgaria, from 1946 to 1949.
 Dimitrov led the Comintern (Communist International) under Stalin from 1934 to 1943.
 He was a theorist of capitalism who expanded Lenin's ideas by arguing that fascism was the dictatorship of the most reactionary elements of financial capitalism.

 This is a Georgi Dimitrov bibliography, including writings, speeches, letters and others.

 Writings

-This is a list of selected writings:
+The following list contains his writings that are available online, most of them in the Georgi Dimitrov Internet Archive: